twitter/finagle/doc/src/sphinx/metrics/Transport.rst

   histograms.

 **connection_duration** `verbosity:debug`
-  A histogram of the duration of the lifetime of a connection.
+  A histogram of the duration of the lifetime of a connection, in milliseconds.

 **connection_received_bytes** `verbosity:debug`
   A histogram of the number of bytes received over the lifetime of a connection.